Larbrax Wind Farm

 Ørsted is dedicated to being an active partner in the communities where we develop, build, operate and own green energy assets such as onshore wind farms.
 In Scotland, we offer a community benefit programme to support communities close to our wind farm sites and are keen to back local community projects wherever we can.

-Every year over the lifetime of Larbrax Wind Farm, Ørsted will pay £5,000 per megawatt of installed wind energy into a community benefit fund - equating to approximately £4.2million over the lifetime of the wind farm once operational.
-We want to consult the people who live and work near our projects to ensure that community benefit funds support those initiatives that are of most value to local people.
+Every year over the lifetime of Larbrax Wind Farm, Ørsted will pay £5,000 per megawatt of installed wind energy into a community benefit fund over the lifetime of the wind farm once operational.
+We will consult the people who live and work near our projects to ensure that community benefit funds support those initiatives that are of most value to local people.

 Ørsted also offers local communities surrounding our onshore wind projects the opportunity to own part of the project.
 By owning a part of Scotland’s green energy supply, local people have the chance to benefit directly over the long-term benefits onshore wind energy brings.
 If the community were eager to explore community ownership options, Ørsted would offer the opportunity to purchase a stake in the Larbrax Wind Farm.